aleshaleksey/fansys23/06-abilities.md

 - If "precision attack" is used with a ranged attack, it must be within the first range increment of the weapon.
 - Since it uses a "main action" it cannot be used as a "reaction".

 **Prerequisite table**: Precision attack has 10 levels.
-The maximum level of precision attack a character may have is [Level / 2] rounded up (so I at level 1, II at level 3, etc..).
+The maximum level of precision attack a character may have is [Level / 2] (so I at level 2, II at level 4, etc..).

 ___
 #### Riposte